push-protocol/push-website/blog/2022-08-05-monthly-blocks/index.md

 title: 'Monthly Blocks'
 authors: [push]
 image: './cover-image.webp'
+text: "July flew by in the blink of an eye, and as we go deeper into Q3 more things are coming together nicely.
+This second half of the year is looking to be loaded with many new features and so many great news."
 tags: [Web3, Ethereum, Epnsproject, Newsletter, Blockchain]
 ---
 import { ImageText } from '@site/src/css/SharedStyling';